The COVID shift was a trigger point to begin serving teams that knew they needed to act differently with insights that informed them how to.

 Finding the right technology

-"We have a significant amount of money invested in knowledge that currently sits in different drives around the globe,” adds Edwin Taborda, Global Director of Marketing Capabilities & Insights.
-“So to make a move to an insights-driven culture, there was a need to create one destination that colleagues could belong to and access with ease."
+-We have a significant amount of money invested in knowledge that currently sits in different drives around the globe,” adds Edwin Taborda, Global Director of Marketing Capabilities & Insights.

 In December 2019, Electrolux started working with Stravito to develop a Global Consumer Insights Library.